spatie/skeleton-nova-tool/README.md

          },
 ```

-Now you're ready to develop your package inside a Nova app.
+Now you're ready to develop your package inside a Laravel/Nova app.

 **When you are done with the steps above delete everything above!**